jdlcdl/k210comb/docs/hex_dump_example.md

 The first 4 bytes always start like "0x5aa5d0c*" and the last nible is a 4 bit mask called "Entry flags", they are
 * 0001 = This is the ACTIVE flag, if set, this is the active configuration to use.
 * 0010 = this is the CRC32 flag, if set, the app's calculated CRC32 value must match the configuration's CRC32 value.
-* 0100 = This is the AES256 flag, if set, the sha256(header+app) value must match the 32 bytes following the app.
+* 0100 = This is the SHA256 flag, if set, the sha256(header+app) value must match the 32 bytes following app data.
 * 1000 = this is the SIZE flag, if set, the app's size must match the configuration's size value.

 We can see that main configuration has Entry flags of "D"=1101 (Check SIZE, Check AES256, Ignore CRC32, Is ACTIVE)